 Financial and advisory support

-- TNF provides nearly all of the financial resources for the WHO’s Global Leprosy Programme.
+- TNF provides nearly all of the financial resources for WHO’s Global Leprosy Programme.

-- SHF convenes an advisory board consisting of a group of external experts to review best usage of TNF grants annually provided to the WHO.
-Starting from FY 2020, the process has been streamlined so that TNF funds the Sasakawa Leprosy (Hansen’s Disease) Initiative based within SHF, and SHF makes the annual grant to the WHO.
+- SHF convenes an advisory board consisting of a group of external experts to review best usage of TNF grants annually provided to WHO.
+Starting from fiscal year 2020, the process has been streamlined so that TNF funds the Sasakawa Leprosy (Hansen’s Disease) Initiative based within SHF, and SHF makes the annual grant to WHO.

 Awareness raising and advocacy

 - The WHO Goodwill Ambassador for Leprosy Elimination (GWA) meets personally with government leaders to draw their attention to the current situation in their countries and to encourage them to make commitments to further progress toward a world without leprosy.

 - The GWA seeks media coverage in all countries visited in order to raise awareness of leprosy and spread accurate knowledge about the disease.

 - SHF provides planning and administrative support to the GWA in order to increase the efficacy of his visits.